starknet-edu/starknet-messaging-bridge/README.md

 - Use a function (ex_0_a) of the [Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b) to mint ERC20 tokens on L1
 - Mint tokens on L1 [DummyToken](https://goerli.etherscan.io/address/0x0232CB90523F181Ab4990Eb078Cf890F065eC395) by consuming the message with the secret value
-- Show that you have the tokens to trigger points distribution on L2
+- Show that you have the tokens to trigger points distribution on L2 (2 pts)

 ### Sending a message to L1 from L2 (Implementation)